Bulgaria says suicide bomber blew up airport bus

 Israeli diplomats have been targeted in several countries in recent months by bombers who Israel said struck on behalf of Iran.

-Some analysts believe Iran is trying to avenge the assassinations of several scientists from its nuclear programme, which Israel and Western powers fear is aimed at developing a nuclear bomb.
+Some analysts believe Iran is trying to avenge the assassinations of several scientists from its nuclear program, which Israel and Western powers fear is aimed at developing a nuclear bomb.

 Iran insists its uranium enrichment work is strictly for peaceful ends.
 Both Israel and the United States have not ruled out military action against Iranian nuclear facilities.